vseventer/sharp-cli/README.md

-                                               preserving the image luminance sharp tile [size]                            Use tile-based deep zoom (image pyramid) output sharp toColourspace <colourspace>            Set the output colourspace    [aliases: toColorspace] sharp trim [tolerance]                       Trim "boring" pixels from all edges that contain values within a percentage similarity of the top-left pixel
+                                               preserving the image luminance sharp tile [size]                            Use tile-based deep zoom (image pyramid) output sharp toColourspace <colourspace>            Set the output colourspace    [aliases: toColorspace] sharp trim [threshold]                       Trim "boring" pixels from all edges that contain values within a percentage similarity of the top-left pixel